Samuel Stricklen, Brett Robinson, Tim McGeever and Dustin Fontaine in Bruce Norris' Clybourne Park, directed by Wes Grantom. Photo by Mike Peters.

 Premiere Stages' education program, Premiere Play Factory, has introduced theatre to thousands of children across New Jersey, particularly those children in underserved and underfunded school systems.
 Through our Play Factory In-School and After-School Residencies and Camp Premiere summer program, we introduce students to the craft of playwriting and acting with an eye towards increasing literacy, supporting English language learners, modeling the collaborative process, and encouraging self-expression.

-Through our partnership with the Kean University Department of Theatre, our Premiere Artists program has provided Kean University students with professional training, master classes, credits toward AEA union affiliation, and paid positions as actors, assistants, and interns on Equity productions.
+Through our partnership with the Kean University Theatre Conservatory, our Premiere Artists program has provided Kean University students with professional training, master classes, credits toward AEA union affiliation, and paid positions as actors, assistants, and interns on Equity productions.
 Premiere’s competitive summer internship program offers career development opportunities to college students throughout the country, many of whom have continued on to work at major regional and New York theatres.

 As Premiere Stages looks to the future, we will continue our work developing and producing new plays, searching out talented regional and emerging playwrights, and helping to foster the next generation of theatre professionals through the theatre’s educational initiatives.